 This section supplements the general rules for marking defined in section 2.1 and must be read in conjunction with it.

-Wave and Tidal Energy Devices include: Tidal Generator, Tidal Generator field, Wave Generator, Wave Generator field as defined in Appendix 1.
+Wave and Tidal Energy Devices can include: Tidal Generator, Tidal Generator fields, Wave Generator, Wave Generator fields, and other devices.

 It must be borne in mind that many wave and tidal devices are low freeboard floating structures moored to the seabed.
 They may be moored in deep or shallow water and some may be located on the seabed or just below the surface.
 Surface piercing and subsurface elements may extend laterally beyond the surface elements.
 This could include shared moorings and mid-water connections between units that may also carry electricity, control signals, hydraulics or pneumatics associated with the units.